-According to the U.S. Department of Housing and Urban Development’s 2015 Annual Homeless Assessment Report, 206,286 people in families, including 127,787 children under the age of 18, were homeless on a single night in 2015.
+According to the U.S. Department of Housing and Urban Development’s 2019 Annual Homeless Assessment Report, 171,670 people in families, including 107,069 children under the age of 18, were homeless on a single night in 2019.
 For some of these families, lack of adequate housing contributed to the decision to open child welfare cases, place the child(ren) in out-of-home care, or delay reunification of children with parents.
 Reports indicate 50% of children in foster care were removed from homeless or unstably housed families.
+Rates of housing instability, homelessness and related child welfare involvement are higher among Black, Indigenous and families of color.

 CSH is undertaking a strategic effort to break the intergenerational cycle of homelessness, child welfare involvement, and poor outcomes for vulnerable families with children.